merkrafter/CopasiTool/README.md

 # General description
 CopasiTool provides scripts that help bootstrap and verify COPASI models.
-It was developed during another project that involved working with COPASI when it became apparent that finding errors in the reactions and/or species configuration or making adaptions in a later stage would be highly prone to errors if one was only using the COPASI GUI.
+**There is no active development anymore, but I hope it will be helpful even in its current state** It was developed during another project that involved working with COPASI when it became apparent that finding errors in the reactions and/or species configuration or making adaptions in a later stage would be highly prone to errors if one was only using the COPASI GUI.

 Specifically, CopasiTool supports fulfilling the following task: **Given a mathematical formula that consists of the four basic arithmetic operations and square roots** (note that this allows Taylor approximation of general functions)**, create a biochemical network description that can be read by and simulated with COPASI.**